We take a look at how our European neighbours celebrate Easter – there's not a hot cross bun in sight!Read more...

 Historically, meat was often in short supply and was only really eaten on the occasion of significant Christian festivals.
-These days, you will find few beef dishes on a menu of Belarusian cuisine (it has never been highly regarded here), but pork has always been a favourite, along with salted pork fat, which is regarded still as a great delicacy.
+Pork has always been a favourite, along with salted pork fat, which is regarded still as a great delicacy.
 One of the most popular pork dishes is machanka, a personal favourite of mine.
 It is said to date from the 18th century and consists of chunks of meat in a rich and thick gravy, served in a stoneware pot with fried pancakes.
 You can expect to find it on every restaurant menu.
-On my last visit, my family introduced me to the concept of eating (wait for it) frozen pork.
-Smoked, placed in the freezer and then eaten straight from it, your senses will tell you that everything is wrong about this curiosity, but when it (literally) melts in your mouth as you chew it, the experience is unexpectedly tasty.
-If it’s ever off ered, do give it a try.
+On a recent visit, my family introduced me to the concept of eating (wait for it) frozen pork – smoked, placed in the freezer and then eaten straight from it.
+Your senses will tell you that everything is wrong about this curiosity, but when it (literally) melts in your mouth as you chew it, the experience is unexpectedly tasty.
+If it’s ever offered, do give it a try.

-Your accommodation costs will easily be the biggest expense on your visit and at the higher end they can be substantial.
-A star system ranging from one to five is in operation in the country, but it bears little resemblance to anything that you will have seen before.
-Th e exception to this is the growing number of new private enterprise hotels, where standards match those found elsewhere in Europe.
-The older Soviet-style hotels have a bewildering variety of rooms of diff erent class and status, with prices to match.
-You can expect to be off ered, for example, a room that is economy, standard, business, semi-suite or deluxe, with daily rates starting at US$60 and going all the way up to US$900 and beyond.
+Your accommodation costs will easily be the biggest expense of your visit and at the higher end they can be substantial.
+Hotels in Belarus now fall into three broad categories.
+First, the clichéd relics of the former Soviet Union (monolithic concrete blocks), many of them still in state ownership; next the new breed of private establishments, often boutique in style; and finally the big boys, the international chains at the top of the market with their vast, gleaming monuments to capitalism and free enterprise.
+In the first category, a star system ranging from one to five is in operation but it bears little resemblance to anything that you will have seen before.
+The older Soviet-style hotels have a bewildering variety of rooms of different class and status, with prices to match.
+You can expect to be offered, for example, a room that is economy, standard, business, semi-suite or deluxe, with daily rates starting at US$60 and going all the way up to US$900 and beyond.
 You will be encouraged to indulge yourself at the top end of the range, but if all you want is somewhere to rest your head, then rooms at the bottom end will be more than adequate.
-And if you have the time and confi dence to shop around a little, you can usually find a reasonable deal on a decent room.
-In recent times, a number of new breed hostels have opened for business in Minsk and elsewhere in the large cities.
-Well appointed and with high standards of service, they represent excellent value for money.
+In the second category, facilities and standards of service match those to be found outside the country.
+And in the third you will find pretty much all that each particular brand offers across its worldwide portfolio.
+Whatever your choice you can usually find a reasonable deal on a decent hotel room if you have the time and confidence to shop around online.

-In part, however, tourist accommodation is no exception to the general rule that, everywhere you look, you will still see relics and reminders of the days of the Soviet Union.
-In the 1960s and 1970s, when the fi rst intrepid European tourists pioneered holidays there through the only medium that was available, the state tourist agency Intourist, they all returned home with tales of having stayed in soulless, monolithic concrete buildings, where the awfulness of the food was matched only by the surliness of the staff, there was no hot water, every fi tting was hanging off, there was never a plug for the bath, the windows didn’t fi t their frames and guests were kept awake all night by the cockroaches.
-Today, things are diff erent: the food is pretty good, the staff try to smile (some of them, sometimes), you don’t need to bring your own bath plug and perhaps most important of all, the cockroaches seem to have gone.
-But the soulless monolithic buildings are still there, as is the concrete, both more crumbly and neglected than they were back then.
+All of that said, you don’t have far to look if you crave a taste of the old-style Soviet experience.
+In the 1960s and 1970s, when the first intrepid European tourists pioneered holidays to the Soviet Union through the only medium that was available (the state tourist agency Intourist), they all returned home with tales of having stayed in soulless, monolithic concrete buildings where the awfulness of the food was matched only by the surliness of the staff, there was no hot water, every fitting was hanging off, there was never a plug for the bath, the windows didn’t fit their frames and guests were kept awake into the early hours by the cockroaches.
+Today things are different in the throwback emporia you can still find in Belarus: the food is pretty good, the staff try to smile (some of them, sometimes), you don’t need to bring your own bath plug and perhaps most important of all, the cockroaches seem to have gone.
+Nevertheless, the soulless monolithic buildings are still there, as is the concrete, both more crumbly and neglected than they were back then.